 New York, NY 10017-3580

-Please note that your online Cambridge application will automatically be deleted if you don't make any changes in a 2-week period, so log in periodically to keep it active!
-Also, your reference letters are due online within 14 days after your submission (your submission triggers the request email to your referees).
-Thus, these letters can arrive after the required final Cambridge received deadline.
-Note that some programs at Cambridge also require test scores, additional essays, or an even earlier deadline—make sure to check your Cambridge department specifics!
-Please note that you must check Churchill College as your first choice on the Cambridge application.
-We require a copy of your Cambridge application prior to submission.
+The applicant is responsible for submitting his or her application to Cambridge.
+Please note that your online application will automatically be deleted if you don't make any changes in a 2-week period, so log in periodically to keep it active!
+Also, your Cambridge reference letters are also due on that date.
+Your entering their email addresses triggers the request email to your referees.
 Letters should be written to the attention of the "Board of Graduate Studies."
-If your letter writer wishes to include the address, it's:
+If your letter writers wish to include the address, it is:

 Board of Graduate Studies